Eric Esch

-Eric Scott Esch (born August 3, 1966), better known by his nickname "Butterbean", is an American retired professional boxer, kickboxer, mixed martial artist, and professional wrestler who competed in the heavyweight division.
-He is also a television personality, having appeared in several programs and been referenced by many others.
+Eric David Scott Esch (born August 3, 1966), better known by his nickname "Butterbean", is an American television personality and retired professional boxer, kickboxer, mixed martial artist, and professional wrestler.
+A competitor in the heavyweight and super heavyweight divisions, he is an overall four-time world champion across the four sports.
 Esch became a professional boxer in 1994 after a successful stint on the Toughman Contest scene and went on to capture the World Athletic Association (WAA) heavyweight and IBA super heavyweight championships.
 From 2003, he regularly fought as a kickboxer and mixed martial artist, notably in K-1 and the Pride Fighting Championships.
-Butterbean's combined fight record is 97–24–5 with 65 knockouts and 9 submissions.
+Esch's combined fight record is 97–24–5 with 65 knockouts and 9 submissions.

 Early life

 Esch, who is of German descent, was born in Atlanta, Georgia, but at age four he and his family moved to St. Johns, Michigan, only to move again at 11 years old to Jasper, Alabama, with his family.
 He had a difficult childhood; his mother died when he was eight, and he was frequently bullied at school for being overweight.

 While decking floors for manufactured homes at the Southern Energy Homes plant in Addison, Alabama, his colleagues dared him to enter a local Toughman Contest, with training in Bay City, Michigan.
-He won the tournament and began his career in fight sports.
+He won the tournament and began his career in combat sports.